Learn how to make a hot chocolate tea recipe or chai latte with pantry-friendly ingredients in just 5-minutes. A quick & yummy tea with milk.

 I'm a fan of cardamom but I'd prefer plain hot chocolate tea over a spiced version.
 Spices seem to overpower the chocolate.
 So I suggest making chocolate chai recipe without any spices first.
 You can add spices towards the end and simmer for 1 minute extra.
 You might also like my ginger milk tea.

 Now, take this recipe as a guide, and feel free to adjust the milk, sweetness, and amount of chocolate that goes in.
 Like no one can tell how to make your best coffee.
 Similarly, no one's telling you how to make your best tea.

-Add tea powder or tea bags and simmer for 5 minutes.
+- Add tea powder or tea bags and simmer for 5 minutes.
 (Protip: Use 1 teabag or 1 teaspoon tea if you like light black tea.)

 - 2 cups water

 - ½ cup full fat milk, or other non dairy milk

 - 2 teaspoon cocoa powder, preferably raw or good quality

 - 2 teaspoon tea powder , or two teabags, less for light tea.

 - 2 tablespoon brown sugar, to taste, (or any sweetener)